zak-45/WLEDAudioSyncRTBeat/README.md

 `--double-confidence DOUBLE_CONFIDENCE`
 :   The higher confidence threshold (0.0 to 1.0) required to trigger the more aggressive half-time doubling heuristic.
 Default: `0.5`.

+`-dt DOUBLING_THRESHOLD, --doubling-threshold DOUBLING_THRESHOLD`
+:   The BPM threshold below which the script will consider doubling the tempo to correct for half-time errors.
+Default: `100.0`.

 `-b BUFSIZE, --bufsize BUFSIZE`
 :   The size of the audio buffer for analysis.
 Larger values (e.g., 2048) can improve accuracy on complex music at the cost of slightly higher latency.
 Powers of 2 are optimal (512, 1024, 2048).
 Default: `1024`.